Get your documentary boot camp experience

 - One in three films we produced made it to festivals and received awards and honors, including Cannes Film Festival.
 That’s 24 awards in 14 years!

 - You might just be up for the fish out of water at world’s end kind of breakthrough.

 There is a €850 participation fee, which covers accommodation (including two daily meals), the use of the HD production and post production equipment for the full length of the workshop, as well as training, tutoring and eventual feedback from renowned documentary film experts.

 AW respects each person’s right to privacy.
 Your application data and your sample of work will be treated confidentially.
 Please be aware, if you are selected, your data, as provided by you, will be published on our website.

-It stands 403km NW from Romania’s capital Bucharest, and 211km S of Cluj-Napoca.
+It stands 494km NW from Romania’s capital Bucharest, and only 55km W of Cluj-Napoca.
 All major European airlines will fly to either.
-Sibiu is also 162km to the east, and an option for a limited number of flights.

 Thierry Garrel was head of Arte France’s Documentary Department and Animation and Video Art Programming, for 21 years.
 He launched highly successful series such as: Palettes, Contacts, Cinema de Notre Temps, Histoire Parallele, La Lucarne and the series of feature length documentaries called Grand Format.
 He was also Head of Documentaries and Archives at the Institut National de l’Audiovisuel (INA).
 He notably produced the series: Cinecourt, Le Choc des Cultures, Rue des Archives, Juste une Image (winner of the Grand Prize for Television) and L’Inapercu.